thomaslisho/thomaslisho/README.md

 - 👋 Hi, I’m @thomaslisho
 - 👀 I’m interested in Full Stack (Java/Angular).
 - 🌱 I’m currently learning microservices
-- 💞️ I’m looking to collaborate on, new technologies and projects that makes some value.
+- 💞️ I’m looking to collaborate on, new technologies and projects.
 - 📫 How to reach me lishoatwork@gmail.com

 <!---